Turkish people

-Turks from Central Asia settled in Anatolia in the 11th century, through the conquests of the Seljuk Turks.
-This began the transformation of the region, which had been a largely Greek-speaking region after previously being Hellenized, into a Turkish Muslim one.
-The Ottoman Empire expanded into parts of West Asia, Southeast Europe, and North Africa over the course of several centuries.
+Turkic peoples from Central Asia settled in Anatolia in the 11th century, through the conquests of the Seljuk Turks.
+This began the transformation of the region, which had been a largely Greek-speaking region after previously being Hellenized, into a Turkish and Muslim-majority one.
+The Ottoman Empire expanded into parts of West Asia, Southeastern Europe, and North Africa over the course of several centuries.
 In the 19th and early 20th centuries, persecution of Muslims during the Ottoman contraction and in the Russian Empire resulted in large-scale loss of life and mass migration into modern-day Turkey from the Balkans, Caucasus, and Crimea; the immigrants were both Turkish and non-Turkish people, and overwhelmingly Muslim.
-The empire lasted until the end of the First World War, when it was defeated by the Allies and partitioned.
+The empire lasted until the end of World War I, when it was defeated by the Allies and partitioned.
 Following the Turkish War of Independence that ended with the Turkish National Movement retaking much of the territory lost to the Allies, the Movement ended the Ottoman Empire on 1 November 1922 and proclaimed the Republic of Turkey on 29 October 1923.